 Enright was a taxi driver, musician, and occasional recording engineer who had been on the East Village scene since 1979.
 He ran sound at the A7 Club for about a year in 1980-81, where he usually just turned up everything as loud as it could go and then went out to protect the equipment.
 He met Carolyn when he engineered the first Bad Tuna session at Byron's Henry St. studio, and later was a Downtown Beirut regular.
 Sister Isabelle was recorded in his 10th St. living-room with sequencing software linked to a Tascam 8-track deck.
 The tune is by Del Shannon and was a minor hit for him in Australia.

 Carolyn has recorded several other tracks with Enright over the years, but this is the only one where she sings lead.
 Check out his What You Want collection for the others.

 After the BTE broke up Carolyn resumed her long-interrupted college career and graduated summa cum laude from Hunter College.
 She got married.
 She studied for a PhD in English (specializing in Medieval Germanic Languages), wrote grammar exercises for college textbooks, and appeared on Jeopardy.
 (She won the trip — not the money.)

-Carolyn has a kid named Harriet, a house in the woods, and a job as an Executive Editor for a major textbook publisher in New York City.
-She watches a lot of Bollywood movies for Netflix (and blogs about them).
+Carolyn has a kid named Harriet, a house in the woods, and a job watching a lot of Bollywood movies for a big company.
+Sometimes she writes about them.
 Unlike many of her contemporaries on the Lower East Side, she survived.
 This is her hidden past.